Ada Galsworthy: John Galsworthy's editor and compiler

 She regularly edited his writing and was solely responsible for his public and private correspondence, as well as creating the first three typescripts from his handwritten manuscripts.

 John directed in his will that no biography of him should be published without the consent of his wife.
 After he died she oversaw the posthumous completion of several volumes for which she wrote the forewords, recounted memories or simply gathered and inscribed extracts.
+She edited and/or compiled the following: